Skip to cookie consent Skip to main content

 An older man riding a bicycle on a wooded bike path.

-If you have sudden or ongoing pain in your kneehip or shoulder, you may wonder when it’s time to seek medical care for your joint problem.
+If you have sudden or ongoing pain in your kneehip or shoulder, you may wonder why — and when it’s time to seek medical care.
 You may be able to manage pain on your own for a while, but how do you know if joint pain is a sign of a serious problem that needs care?

 Some of the reasons to see an orthopaedic surgeon include: